YWCA Madison is dedicated to eliminating racism, empowering women and promoting peace, justice, freedom and dignity for all.

 Accommodations

-If you need an interpreter, translator, materials in alternate formats or other accommodations to access this service, activity or program, please contact Property Manager, April Elvington via email or at 608-257-1436, option 2.
-Please do so at least four days prior to the appointment.
+If you need an interpreter, translator, materials in alternative formats, or other accommodations to access this service, activity, or program, please contact the Property Manager via email or at 608-257-1436, option 2.
+Please do so at least four days in advance of the appointment.

 Information for program participants with disabilities about their rights can be found on the City of Madison Website.